 We’re a specialist creative industry institute part of Nottingham Trent University and our Creative Quarter campus is home to the very best technology, studios and equipment, industry-connected tutors and over 2000 passionate and committed students.
 Our graduates go on to careers in music, gaming, TV, film, live events, graphic design and many more.

-At Confetti, we offer courses at varying levels to suit a range of academic abilities, but what unites all our students and tutors is a passion for creative technology.
+At Confetti, we offer courses at varying levels to suit a range of academic abilities, but what unites all our students and tutors is their passion for creative technology.
 We then use our skills, experience and industry links to help turn that passion into real job options.
 Find out more by discovering our range of college courses, foundation and three-year honours degrees, and postgraduate degrees or coming along to an open day.

 1994.
 Nelson Mandela became South Africa’s first black president, Love was all around in the UK singles chart and the way we shop changed forever with the founding of Amazon.
 And in a small corner of Nottingham – a handful of students began training for careers as sound engineers.